zng-ui/zng/TODO/_current.md

 * Tooltips stop showing upon interaction (click/tab/enter/etc.) in HTML.
     - Implemented for click and mouse input events.
-    - Implement for more events and for events targetting other widgets.
+    - Implement for more events and for events targeting other widgets.

 # View-Process